ASolidBPlus/Rerouterr/README.md

 Configuration is managed through a `config.yaml` file, which contains crucial details such as the Overseerr base URL, API key, and rules for processing media requests.
 Below is a detailed breakdown of what this file includes:

 - `overseerr_baseurl`: The base URL for your Overseerr installation.
+Required.
 - `overseerr_api_key`: Your Overseerr API key, used for authentication with the Overseerr API.
+Required.

 ### Rules

 The `rules` array holds definitions on how different types of media requests are processed.
 Each rule is structured to apply specific configurations based on certain conditions:

 - `media_type`: Specifies the type of media (`tv` or `movie`) to which the rule applies.
+Required.

 Each rule is divided into `match` and `apply` sections:

 #### Match Section
 - `genres`: List of genres that the rule applies to.
+Optional.
 - `exclude_keywords`: Keywords to exclude.
 If a request contains any of these keywords, it will not match this rule.
+Optional.
 - `include_keywords`: Keywords that must be included for a request to match this rule.
+Optional.

 #### Apply Section
 - `root_folder`: The directory where the media should be stored if the rule is applied.
+Required.
 - `server_id`: The ID of the server where the media is hosted.
 Refer to the drop-down selection on a request in Overseerr, starting from 0.
 This number corresponds to the server selection.
+Required.
 - `quality_profile_id`: The ID of the quality profile to apply to the request.
 This ID also starts from 0 and corresponds to the selection in a quality profile drop-down in Overseerr.
+Optional (will default to default quality profile).
 - `approve`: Whether to automatically approve this request (`true` or `false`).
+Required.

 ### Matching Rules